UniversalDependencies/docs/index.md

 </div>

 <small>Disclaimer: Our use of flags to symbolise languages is only intended as a visual enhancement of the website and should not be interpreted as a political statement in any way.</small>

+See also a separate page with a [list of UD languages](languages.html).